strongdm/accessbot/README.md

 * `show available roles`.
 Show all roles
 * `access to resource-name`.
 Grant temporary access to all resources assigned to a role

-NOTE: all AccessBot commands are case-insensitive.
+NOTE: All AccessBot commands are case-insensitive.

 For example: